This duck Thai curry recipe makes one of those 100% homemade dishes and it will make you very proud once is finished and ready to be tucked in.

-- 1/2 lemon juice (to squeeze right at the end)
+- ½ medium lemon (to squeeze right at the end)

 - 1-2 red chili

-Add the diced duck meat along with the chopped shallots into this pan.
-No need for oil since duck is quite fatty itself.
-Add 50ml water to get it started if you wish and cover.
+- Into the pan add the diced duck meat along with the chopped shallots.
+No need for oil since the duck meat is quite fatty itself.
+Add 50ml (¼ cup) water to get it started if you wish and cover.
 Cook for 10 minutes or so.

-While the meat is cooking and begins to smell unbelievably good, chop and prepare all the other ingredients.
-The only ingredient that needs a special treatment is the lemon grass.
+- While the meat is cooking and begins to smell unbelievably good, chop and prepare all the other ingredients.
+The only ingredient that needs special treatment is the lemongrass.
 I love this flavour so much that I can't do with adding it to the curry and then removing it later.
-I smash it in a mortar with the pestle and get it as smashed as possible.
-I love the flavour and it is also a fab fiber source.
-I might be wrong but that's how it appears to me. 😊
+I smash it in a mortar with the pestle and get it smashed as well as possible.

-Remove the lid and add the grated ginger, the pestled lemon grass, coconut cream, curry powder, garlic, chilly and the lichées if you choose to add.
+- Remove the lid and add the grated ginger, the pestled lemongrass, coconut milk, curry powder, salt, garlic, pepper, chilly and lichées if you choose to add those.
 Cook for a further 5-6 min uncovered on medium heat.
 Covered or uncovered.
 Add the lemon juice, mix and turn the heat off.

-Garnish with some coriander leaves and serve on that lovely fluffy coconuty rice.
+- Garnish with some coriander leaves and serve on that lovely fluffy coconutty rice.

 - A M A Z I N G!
 Enjoy this really lovely duck curry dish!